 In 1931 Australia, the Australian government re-located mixed-blood Aborigine children far away from their mothers as a way of integrating them into white Australian culture because Aborginal culture which was considered unsuitable for children who were part white.
-This is based on a book written about the true story of three re-located girls who walked back to Jiglaong, their ancestral home, by following the Rabbit-Proof Fence, a pest-exclusion fence more than a thousand miles long that was built to try to keep alien rabbits and other pests from Eastern Australia out of Western Australia pastoral areas.
+This movie is based on a book written about the true story of three girls who were re-located far from Jiglaong, their ancestral home, then walked all the way back there.
+They navigated by following the Rabbit-Proof Fence, a pest-exclusion fence more than a thousand miles long that was built to try to keep alien rabbits and other pests from Eastern Australia out of Western Australia pastoral areas.

-At the start of the movie we see an Aborigine family tracking a monitor lizard (a goanna.)
+At the start of the movie we see a family of Aborigines tracking a monitor lizard (a goanna.)
 One of them, Molly, a 14-year old girl, finds the goanna in a tree and pulls it down by its tail.
 We don't see anybody kill it, but we do see her carrying it dead on her back to a woman who will probably cook it for dinner.
 Molly is one of the three girls who hike the fence to get back to Jigalong.

-I'm not sure what species of Monitor it is, but it looks like a Spencer's Monitor, Varanus spenceri, which is found in Queensland and not Western Australia.
+I'm not sure what species of Monitor it is, but it might be a Spencer's Monitor, Varanus spenceri.